Semantic Relevance of Keywords

 A lot of things have been happening to make SEO more semantic in addition to this move towards the semantic relevance of keywords.
 I’ve been adding to a post that I’ve been updating when new patents come out that is worth spending time with: What is Semantic SEO?

-1 thought on “Semantic Relevance of Keywords”
+4 thoughts on “Semantic Relevance of Keywords”

 Amazing post.
 I really appreciated your work which is quite an impressive one. keep sharing such an article.